bbrownekianda/docs/platform/form-designer.md

 ## Forms & layout fields

 Kianda comes with several pre-defined field widgets.
-In case none of them satisfies your specific needs and if you have some level of [development](development.md) skills you can always create your custom field widget.
+In case none of these satisfies your specific needs and if you have some level of [development](development.md) skills you can always create your custom field widget.

 At the time of writing, the default fields fall into four main categories of fields: